rei/rei-cedar-docs/docs/components/text/README.md

   - Be specific.
 Provide facts or information that pique user interest.
 Avoid broad and generic headings
   - Start heading titles with strong and familiar keywords to increase scannability
   - Ensure the heading works out of page context, such as search results, social media streams, blog posts, and news feeds
     - Start with most descriptive word.
-For example, in a section labeled “Disaster    - Relief” instead of “Preparation for floods”, use “Flood preparation”
+For example, instead of “Preparation for floods”, use “Flood preparation”
     - Avoid duplicating headings (e.g. "More Details")
   - Omit needless words.
 Be clear and concise
   - Limit heading length for improved scale across variable container widths